 Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing, and against accidental loss, destruction or damage.
 The PFCC must use appropriate technical and organisational measures to ensure the integrity and confidentiality of personal data is maintained at all times.

 Principle 7: Accountability

-The Data Controller shall be responsible for, and be able to demonstrate, compliance.
-This means the PFCC must demonstrate that the six Data Protection
+The Data Controller shall be responsible for, and be able to demonstrate, compliance with the Data Protection regulations in a practical and recorded way...